Websites from £50 per month

 Some of the time we get them, or I should say we think we get them!Difficult clients !!
-I thought that too in my early stages of client building, but in… Click To Tweet
+I thought that too in my early stages of client building, but in hindsight, I don't think they were ever difficult.
+Click To Tweet

 They weren't angry, at least I didn't think they were.
 If they were then at least my rhetoric was not reactive, but rather emphatic.